treasure-chess/treasure-contracts/README.md

 To run tests, first compile the project with `yarn compile` and then `yarn test`.

 To deploy the contracts, simply call `yarn deploy --network <NETWORK>`.
 Keep in mind, you must add this network to the `hardhat.config.ts` file with the necessary information for this to work.

+## Contract verification

+We adhere to [EIP 1822](https://eips.ethereum.org/EIPS/eip-1822) and [EIP 1967](https://eips.ethereum.org/EIPS/eip-1967) implementations using Open Zeppelin.
+In order to find the address of the logic contract, you can follow these steps:

+1. Navigate to https://etherflow.quiknode.io/ (thanks to Quicknode for providing this powerful tool!) and enter your RPC, eg. https://rpc-mainnet.matic.network
+2. Select the `ethers` library and the call `eth_getStorageAt`
+3. Enter the address for the proxy contract (this is the one you interact with), and a storage slot of `0x360894a13ba1a3210667c828492db98dca3e2076cc3735a920a3ca505d382bbc`.
+The result should be the address for the logic contract.

 ### Public user functions